Crash Reduction Can Be Increased by Use of Sidewalks, Crosswalks and Lighting: Study

 Crash Reduction Can Be Increased by Use of Sidewalks, Crosswalks and Lighting Study

-A new study suggests that safety features such as sidewalks, crosswalks and proper lighting may reduce crashes more effectively than more extensive design factors such as lane width and road curvature.
+A new study suggests that relatively simple road safety improvements, such as adding sidewalks, crosswalks and proper lighting, could have a substantially greater impact on the number of accidents and injuries than more complex design changes, like increasing lane width and adjusting road curvature.

-In a report scheduled for publication in the July 2025 issue of the Journal of Safety Research, researchers suggest that prioritizing pedestrian safety features, such as crosswalks and lighting, may be more effective at reducing crashes than focusing on general roadway design elements.
+In a report scheduled for publication in the July 2025 issue of the Journal of Safety Research, researchers suggest that communities should prioritize these pedestrian safety features and roadside facilities, to help reduce the number of overall crashes.

 Despite ongoing prevention efforts, auto accidents remain a persistent global issue.
-Recent car accidents are the leading cause of death for individuals aged 5 to 29 and the 12th leading cause across all age groups, resulting in more than 1.19 million fatalities and millions of injuries each year.
+Recent data suggests that car accidents are the leading cause of death for individuals aged 5 to 29, and the 12th leading cause across all age groups, resulting in more than 1.19 million fatalities and millions of injuries each year.

 In response, the World Health Organization (WHO) has set a goal to reduce road traffic deaths and injuries by 50% by 2030.